Submit support requests and browse self-service resources.

 New development modalities such as DevOps and microservices could be implemented as well under the new Shared Services model.
 However, if the APIs involved were not managed well, there could be chaos or at least a undesirable level of inefficiency.

 The IT management team recognized early on in the transformation program that the company needed an API Management solution if they wanted to realize their vision of Shared Services through the Group API Framework.
 After reviewing several proposals, they selected the Software-as-a-Service (SaaS) version of the Akana API Gateway.
 They chose Akana partly based on the company’s credibility and API management track record with comparable large enterprises.
+And because they needed to go beyond API basics.

 The Akana API Gateway solution streamlines management, deployment, development, and operation of APIs.
 It enhances security and regulatory compliance through authentication, authorization and audit capabilities.
 It provides central definition and management of security, routing, orchestration, mediation, auditing, threat protection and other operational governance policies across multiple instances.
 The Gateway enables enterprises to standardize API and service delivery with high security, performance and availability.